-In a competitive setting, the responsibilities in a match boil down to making the most of these different classes in five roles:
+League of Legends, roles – in a competitive setting, the responsibilities in a match boil down to making the most of these different classes in five roles:

 - Top/Tank: built to take a lot of damage, they help in being central to starting fights, finding space and targetting weaker enemy opponents such as Bot/ADC.

 - Jungler: shifting through the Jungle portion of the map between the three lanes they focus on reaping gold and experience points in the Summoner’s Rift.
 Also, has a huge role in rotations and being in the right place.

 - Mid/APC: giving out the most damage thanks to ranged attacks, the mid player is massively important as the middle lane controls rotations to all lanes.

 - Support: usually helping the Bot/ADC player, they rely on hit points and help in team fights by create and reducing space.

 - Bot/ADC: known as the Marksman, the role offers high physical damage with low health and plays in the bottom lane of the map.